Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - The consumer has repaired and/or modified the delivered products themselves or has had them repaired and/or modified by third parties;

-- The defectiveness is wholly or partly the result of regulations that the government has set or will set regarding the nature or quality of the materials used.
+- The defectiveness is wholly or partly the result of regulations imposed or to be imposed by the government regarding the nature or quality of the materials used.

 - The entrepreneur will exercise the greatest possible care when receiving and executing orders for products and when assessing requests for the provision of services.